- What states have free windshield replacement?

-USAA windshield replacement and repair: Waives the deductible for repairs, but not for replacement.
+USAA windshield replacement and repair: Waives the deductible for repairs but not a replacement.

-Geico windshield replacement and repair: Waives deductible for repairs, but not for replacement.
+Geico windshield replacement and repair: Waives deductible for repairs but not a replacement.

 Progressive windshield replacement and repair: Waives deductible for repairs if the crack is less than six inches long.